 Other than equality, the most useful conditional tests tend to split the numerical space under test in half via sign (less than zero, not less than zero), and subtraction sign (less than, not less than).
-I've found other random combinations of less than, equal to, and greater than testing to be less useful, and so are not directly supported in Hive.
-Odd / even testing could be included but the need for it seems less pressing, I ran out of immediate room, and it can be performed when necessary via a flip and sign test.
-(A?B) testing seems to happen more rarely than (A?0) testing, though it unfortunately consumes more Hive opcode space overall due to the necessary inclusion of the second operand selector.
-Less than and not less than comparisons need both signed and unsigned variants.
-Note that there is an unconditional jump, but there is no unconditional immediate jump - for this you can use the (A==B) immediate jump with both A and B fields pointing to the same stack (even an empty stack will work here), or use one of the zero test jumps pointing to a stack that has a known quantity for short unconditional immediate jumps.
+I've found other combinations of less than, equal to, and greater than testing to be less useful, and so are not directly supported in Hive.
+Odd / even testing could be included but the need for it seems less pressing, I ran out of immediate room, and it can be performed when necessary via a flip or shift and sign test.
+(A?B) testing seems to happen more rarely than (A?0) testing, though it unfortunately consumes more Hive opcode space overall due to the necessary inclusion of the second operand selector field.
+Less than, and not less than, comparisons have both signed and unsigned variants.
+Note that there is an unconditional non-immediate jump, but there is no unconditional immediate jump - for short unconditional immediate jumps you can use the (A==B) immediate jump with both A and B fields pointing to the same stack (even an empty stack will work here), or use one of the zero test immediate jumps with A pointing to a stack that has a known quantity.